 Category 1: Sub-Category 1:

-\checkmark
+~

 Category 2: Sub-Category 2:

-\checkmark
+~

 Category 3: Sub-Category 3:

-\checkmark
+~

 Category 4: Sub-Category 4:

-\checkmark
+~

 Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Select one:

-\bigcirc Service is included in approved waiver.
+Service is i ncluded in approved waiver.
 There is no change in service specifications.

-• Service is included in approved waiver.
+O Service is i ncluded in approved waiver.
 The service specifications have been modified.

-\wedge
+O Service is 1 not included in the approved waiver.

+Service Definition (Se cope):

-PERS is a 24-hour emergency assistance service which enables the recipient to secure immediate assistance in the event of an emotional, physical, or environmental emergency.
-PERS are individually designed to meet the needs and capabilities of the recipient and includes training, installation, repair, maintenance, and response needs.
-The following are allowable:
+ergency assistance service which enables the recipient to secure immediate assistance in

+nal, physical, or environmental emergency.
+PERS are individually designed to meet the

+needs and capabilities needs.
+The following a of the recipient and includes training, installation, repair, maintenance, and response

-1. 24-hour answering/paging;
+1. 24-hour answering/

-- 2. Beepers;
+2. Beepers; paging,

-- 3. Med-alert bracelets;
+3. Med-alert bracelets:

-- 4. Intercoms;
+4. Intercoms;

-- 5. Life-lines;
+5. Life-lines;

-- 6. Fire/safety devices, such as fire extinguishers and rope ladders;
+such as fire extinguishers and rope ladders;

-- 7. Monitoring services;
+7. Monitoring services tions (blinking lights, etc.);

-- 8. Light fixture adaptations;

-9. Telephone adaptive devices not available from the telephone company;
+devices not available from the telephone company;

 10. Other electronic devices/services designed for emergency assistance.

-PERS services are limited to those individuals who have no regular caregiver or companion for periods of time, and who would otherwise require extensive routine supervision.
+PERS services are limited to those individuals who have no regular caregiver or companion for periods of time,

+PERS services are lim

+vise require extensive routine supervision.
 By providing immediate access to assistance,

-PERS services prevent institutionalization of these individuals.
-PERS services will only be provided as a waiver service to individuals in a non-licensed environment.
+t institutionalization of these individuals.
+PERS services will only be provided as a waiver

-All Items shall meet applicable standards of manufacture, design, and installation.
-Repairs to and maintenance of such equipment shall be performed by the manufacturer's authorized dealers where possible.
+in a non-licensed environment. pplicable standards of manufacture, design, and installation.
+Repairs to and maintenance

+ll be performed by the manufacturer's authorized dealers where possible.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+any) limits on the amount, frequency, or duration of this service:

+\vee

+Service Delivery Met hod (check each that applies):

+□ Particinant -directed as specified in Appendix E

+✓ Provider m •

+V 110viuci iii geu

-Specify whether the service may be provided by (check each that applies):
+Specify whether the s service may be provided by (check each that applies):

-- Relative - 🖌 Legal Guardian
+☐ Legally Res ponsible Person

+▼ Relative

+✓ Legal Guar dian

+Provider Specification

+-

-Provider Category Provider Type Title Agency Personal Emergency Response Systems Provider Individual Personal Emergency Response Systems Provider
+Provider Category Provider Type Title

+Agency Personal Emergency Response Systems Provider

+Individual Contractor

+Appendix C: Pa articipant Services

+2-3: Provider Specifications for Service

+2 1, 0 ~

+Service Type: C

-Service Type: Other Service Service Name: Personal Emergency Response Systems (PERS)
+Service Name: 1 Personal Emergency Response Systems (PERS)

+Provider Category:

+Agency 🗸

+Provider Type: